 A: Not at all.
 We were both willing and eager to come here.

 Q: How would you rate the healthcare in South Korea?

 A: Exceptional, and inexpensive.
 Private and public healthcare options are both available, and the public ones are stellar.
 Every specialist doctor is required to have studied overseas for a bit, and so they are often proficient in English.
 The waiting times are nowhere near as long as what we're used to back home, and the technology they have here is state of the art.
 Prescription medicine costs peanuts.
-We haven't had any medicine prescribed to us that, for a week's worth, has cost us over 6 USD total.
-Amazing.

 Q: Is there any other advice you like to offer new expat arrivals?